 - The following page appears.

-- On this page, enter your new database credentials and then click the Run Deployment button.
+- On this page, enter your new database credentials and then click the Test Database button.
+You should see a green 'Success' response.

 The former WordPress site is now duplicated into the new site URL.